GoogleCloudPlatform/fda-mystudies/deployment/README.md

     - `manual-fcm-api-url` is the URL of your Firebase Cloud Messaging API
     - `manual-android-server-key` is your Firebase Cloud Messaging server key
     - `manual-android-deeplink-url` is the URL to redirect to after Android login
-    - `manual-ios-bundle-id` is the value you obtained from Xcode
+    - `manual-ios-bundle-id` is the value you obtained from Xcode (in production use-cases, this  bundle ID needs to be [verified with Apple](https://developer.apple.com/documentation/appstoreconnectapi/bundle_ids))
     - `manual-ios-certificate` is the value of the Base64 converted `.p12` file
     - `manual-ios-certificate-password` is the value of the password for the `.p12` certificate
     - `manual-ios-deeplink-url` is the URL to redirect to after iOS login